Solitons in Quasiperiodic Lattices with Fractional Diffraction: The model

-A natural conjecture is that an ultracold gas of particles moving by L\'{e} vy flights may form BEC with wave function $\Psi \left( x,t\right) $, that, in the mean-field approximation, obeys a Gross-Pitaevskii equation built as FSE (\ref{FSE}) to which the usual collision-induced cubic term is added.
-However, it is relevant to mention that a consistent microscopic derivation of such a fractional Gross-Pitaevskii equation has not yet been reported, therefore it may be adopted as a phenomenological model \cite{HS2}.
+A natural conjecture is that an ultracold gas of particles moving by L\'{e}vy flights may form BEC with wave function $\Psi \left( x,t\right) $, that, in the mean-field approximation, obeys a Gross-Pitaevskii equation built as FSE (\ref{FSE}), to which the usual collision-induced cubic term is added.
+However, it is relevant to mention that a consistent microscopic derivation of such a fractional Gross-Pitaevskii equation has not yet been reported, and therefore it may be adopted as a phenomenological model \cite{HS2}.

-In the framework of the above-mentioned conjecture, in the effectively 1D setting the evolution of wave function $\Psi (x,t)$ of BEC of L\'{e} vy-flying particles is governed by the fractional Gross-Pitaevskii equation, alias FNLSE.
+In the framework of the conjecture mentioned above, in the effective 1D setting, the evolution of the wave function $\Psi (x,t)$ of BEC of L\'{e}vy-flying particles is governed by the fractional Gross-Pitaevskii equation, alias FNLSE.
 In the scaled form, it is written as

 cf. Eq. (\ref{FSE}).
 The wave function is normalized as follows: